Chinese composer Dr. Xinyan Li has been acclaimed as "a formidable composer" and "a rare and very special

 Graduate Music Consortium's 11th and 15th Annual Conferences and SCI National Conference etc. Dr. Li's music were performed by American

-Composers Orchestra, Members of Eighth Blackbird, PRISM Quartet, Music From China,
+Composers Orchestra, Members of Eighth Blackbird, PRISM Quartet, Bergen Woodwind Quintet, Music From China,

-Conundrum Woodwind Quintet, Bergen Woodwind Quintet, Musicians from Bergen Philharmonic Orchestra, Quintet of Americas, Lieurance Woodwind Quintet, bassoonist
+Conundrum Woodwind Quintet, Principal musicians of Philadelphia, Detroit, St. Louis, Montreal, Bergen Orchestras and Orchestre National de France, Quintet of Americas, Lieurance Woodwind Quintet, bassoonist

 Quintette K, Shanghai Symphony Orchestra Principal Woodwind Quintet, Donald Sinta Saxophone Quartet,

 East Coast Composers Ensemble, Chicago New Music Ensemble,

 Dr. Xinyan Li has been invited as the visiting composer by Aspen Music Festival in 2007, where her woodwind quintet Mo Suo's Burial Ceremony was performed.
 In 2015, she is invited as the visiting composer by Aspen Music Festival again, and her sextet Mongolian Impressions will be performed.
 Her awards and honors include International Music Prize for Excellence in Composition 2011,